When you want to create custom foam inserts, foam letters, or foam-based products, laser cutting can be a great choice.

 While a specialized tool like a hot wire cutter can cut foam, a laser cutter lets you cut materials other than foam as well.

 This article is all about laser-cutting foam.
-In the next sections of the article, I discuss how to laser cut foam, best settings, the benefits, challenges, best foams, and more.
+In the next sections of the article, I discuss how to laser cut foam, the best settings, the benefits, challenges, the best foams, and more.